How to move to Italy with no money

 5. Public health

-In Italy, there are no such things as the assurances.
+In Italy, there are no such things as assurances.
 If you are sick, you'll be assisted.

-The economic crisis has pushed the last governments to reduce the funds for the health.
+The economic crisis has pushed the last governments to reduce the funds for health.
 It happens to stand in line.
-It happens to wait months for a simple medical examination.
-I cannot deny you these aspects.
+It happens to wait for months for a simple medical examination.
+I cannot deny these aspects.

 Nevertheless, with all its defects, Italy offers a public sanitary service with good physicians and personnel.

-The climate of Italy is among the best to the world.
+The climate of Italy is among the best in the world.

 The Mediterranean diet is among the healthiest and healthy in the world.
 In Italy, you'll eat well.
 Every Region has its typical dishes.
 All the supermarkets offer products of high quality, many of which are local.

 The Italians have a sunny disposition.
 This is a characteristic of South Europe that you'll find in the whole Italian Peninsula.

 Living in Italy means to live in a vast territory, that offers everything.

 Italy doesn't have the best public transport in the world.
 This is true.